platocrat/personality-lab/README.md

     screen -S caddy
     ```

-5. List all screen sessions to view both the `nextjs`  and `caddy` sessions have been created:
+5. List all screen sessions to view both the `next-app`  and `caddy` sessions have been created:

     ```sh
     screen -ls